 - Bond prices are computed like those of any other asset, the sum of discounted future cash flows.
 The cash flows for bonds consists of interest and principal payments. - The yield to maturity is the one discount rate such that when we sum the discounted bond cash flows, we recover the price of the bond.
-This is the same thing as the internal rate of return. - The yield curve is a visual representation of the term structure of interest rates.
+The yield is the internal rate of return of the bond and is quoted as an APR. - The yield curve is a visual representation of the term structure of interest rates.
 For each term structure, there is a yield curve. - Realized returns are the returns we as investors actually earn.
 Expected returns are the returns we expect (or hope) to earn.
 The two are rarely equal. - A replicating portfolio is a collection of assets whose cash flows exactly match in terms of timing and magnitude the cash flows of another asset. - The principle of no arbitrage ensures the relative prices of assets do not get too far out of whack for long.
-When relative mispricings in financial markets arise, investors are quick to pounce on arbitrage opportunities.
-But, by doing so, the relative prices come back in line.
+The act of taking advantage of relative mispricing by arbitrageurs corrects these mispricings.